KiboOst/php-devoloDHC/README.md

 3. Set login, password and DHCcentralHost in config.php.
 These are your devolo web login/password and local Devolo central IP (lan) or url (wan) to access it.
 The api will first request some authorization data from www.mydevolo.com then write them back into config.php as they won't change till you don't change your login/password.

+DHC_init() will gather autorization datas and can take a few seconds.
+Run it only once in your script!

 - Include phpDevoloAPI.php in your script
 - Start it with DHC_init();